-Alan F. Johnston, a partner in the law firm of Murray, Ziel, & Johnston, joined the firm in 2016.
+Alan F. Johnston, a member in the law firm of Murray, Ziel, & Johnston, joined the firm in 2016.
 His practice areas include contracts, contract litigation, business litigation, criminal defense, family law, general litigation, personal injury, wills, and trusts.

 A native of Idaho Falls, Alan was born and raised near Teresa Bunker Elementary School.
 He was admitted to the Idaho State Bar in September of 2007.
 Alan graduated from the University of Idaho College of Law, where he made honor roll 5 of his 6 semesters.